Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 For more information check out Travelletter’s post on ‘top things to do in Oslo‘.

-If you want to escape the cold I recommend visiting one of the city’s many museums, my favourites being the ABBA museum and the vasa museum.
+If you want to escape the cold I recommend visiting one of the city’s many museums, my favourites being the ABBA museum and the Vasa museum.
 Also, make a visit to the royal palace – it’s so beautiful there!
-For kids the Nordic zoo at Skansen is a lovely place to see animals in their original habitat and environment.
+For kids, the Nordic zoo at Skansen is a lovely place to see animals in their original habitat and environment.

 But for me the best thing about visiting Stockholm in winter is timing the visit in December and visiting a Christmas market held at Gamla Stad and Skansen living history museum.
 And if you are lucky you might just get some snow too – just like we did during our winter visit!
+This is why a short break to Stockholm is such a good idea!

 For more information check out Wandermust Family’s post on ‘why you should visit Stockholm in winter‘.